Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 which I may highlight in further articles, if you're interested.

 If you want to see a complete Progresive Web App build with Vue CLI 3 have a look at the [full example application](#full-example-application) in the links/resources section.
 I have kept the Vue CLI 2 and Vue CLI 3 snapshots in separate branches, if you're interested in the exact differences when upgrading/migrating to Vue CLI 3.

+I want this guide to be as helpful as possible, especially for beginners.
+If you have questions, suggestions or any feedback please leave them in the comments or contact me on Twitter.

 ## Links/Resources